-Kathryn Iklé (pronounced 'E-clay') is a Dallas, TX UX professional, consultant, motivational speaker, creative, and versatile artist.
+Kathryn Iklé (pronounced 'E-clay') is a Dallas, TX UX leader, consultant, speaker, creative, and versatile artist.

 A native of Memphis, TN, she is a graduate of Hutchison School.
 While at Hutchison, she was the recipient of the Art Purchase Award; having an acrylic portrait painting on canvas bought and displayed to this day in the school’s permanent collection.
 She also served as an assistant archivist for the school and participated in a number of service projects, including ministering to senior adults in assisted living communities.